When Is the Best Time

 The Salmon Migration

 It is the salmon life circle.
 The salmon born in the upper river in freshwater migrates to the ocean when reaching maturity after one to two years.
 It is a long process adapted to freshwater first and then saltwater.
 They live and feed for years in the ocean before turning back for reproducing and spawning.
 When the urge to migrate back appears, they stop feeding, relying on their energy and fat.
-It is a demanding migration getting back to the spawning grounds.
+It is a demanding migration to get back to the spawning grounds.
+In the beginning, they appear in waves at the peak constantly.
 Depending on the salmon species, they are between one and six years old.
 The released salmon eggs hatch in mid-winter.

 The History of Katmai National Park

-Also, these breathtaking Alaska Bear pictures are provided by my photographer friend Chris.
+These breathtaking Alaska Bear pictures are provided by my friend and photographer Chris.